Schoolyard Ventures provides innovative entrepreneurship education for ambitious teens.

 While there are no formal grades in the program, students will be given feedback from instructors on a weekly basis regarding their progress.
 If an instructor believes a student is not meeting the expectations of the program, the instructor will inform the student and work with them to develop a plan for getting back on track.
 Our goal is for every admitted student to have a positive and beneficial experience in the program and earn a certificate.

-We ask that students engage in pro-social behavior in their dealings with other students and program staff.
+We ask that students engage in pro-social behavior in their dealings with other students and their advisors.

 Questions?
 Contact Rich Sedmak @ 267-481-1696 or rsedmak@upenn.edu